carrievo/reading-notes/class-06.md

 ### DOM:
 - which stands for Document Object Model.
-- This specifies how browers should create a model of an HTML page and how JS can access and update the contents.
+- This specifies how browsers should create a model of an HTML page and how JS can access and update the contents.
 - API (application programming interface): This lets programs and scripts talk to each other.
 - The DOM tree contains **4** main types of node:
     1. Document Node